sosukesuzuki/pseudo-gc/README.md

 # pseudo-gc

 pseudo-gc is an implementation of a pseudo-garbage collection system written in C++.
 This project is for practicing and experimenting with my GC implementation.
+The architecture and implementation of this project will continue to evolve.

 ## Architecture